 Put simply, diabetes is a common condition where the amount of glucose in the blood at diagnosis is too high because the body cannot use that glucose as energy.
 Diabetes occurs when the body does not produce enough insulin (the hormone our pancreas creates which regulates the amount of glucose in the blood), or produces insulin but cannot use it properly.

-Diabetes can cause serious short-term and long-term health problems such as tiredness and lethargy, impaired healing, blurred vision, heart disease, kidney damage and many more horrible conditions that are bad for us as individuals and cost the NHS millions and millions to deal with.
+Diabetes can cause serious short-term and long-term health problems such as tiredness and lethargy, impaired healing, blurred vision, heart disease, kidney damage and many more horrible conditions that are bad for us as individuals and cost the NHS millions and millions to deal with. *A recent research study of Covid-19 deaths in the UK has also found that up to 2/3rds of hospital deaths have been amongst diabetes sufferers amid warnings that the condition more than doubles mortality risk.
 So, I’m taking responsibility for my health in a refocused way and hopefully, I’ll do my bit to relieve the pressure on our beleaguered NHS too.

 The way forward